 Ripple is one of many services that offer massage and spa treatments.
 The difference is they come to you.

 Lazily go through their massage and beauty services menu and pick something delicious that you know you’re going to love and that you well-deserve.

-- Ashbern Strawberry Farm: Eat your own strawberries!
+Eat your own strawberries!
 Sorry no. Pick.
 Pick your own strawberries.
-Ashbern Farm is open to the public five days a week during the (yummy scrummy in my tummy) strawberry season which runs from October to May.
+Ashbern Farm is open to the Strawberry Farm Sunshine Coast public five days a week during the strawberry season which runs from October to May.